tderwedu/42cursus/README.md

 The norm is a programming standard defining a set of rules to follow when writing C code.
 Most notably:
  - ```For```, ```do ... while``` and ```case``` are forbidden,
- - Each function must be maximum 25 lines,
+ - Each function must have a maximum of 25 lines,
  - No more than 5 variables per bloc can be declared.

 If you are interested in learning more about the norm, feel free to take a look at the PDF included at the root of this repository called ```en.norm.pdf```.